nachovanzo7/holbertonschool-simple_shell/README.md

 gcc with the -Wall, -Werror, -Wextra and -pedantic flags, ensuring that the code is robust and adheres to the GNU89 standard.

 <h2  align="center">Files Description</h2>
+- **AUTHORS**: This file contains the list of contributors to the project, providing proper attribution for those who have worked on this simple shell implementation.

+- **README.md**: The README file provides an overview of the project, including its purpose, installation instructions, usage examples, and details about the functions and system calls used.
+It serves as the main documentation for the project.

+- **hsh**: This is the compiled executable of the simple shell program.
+Running this file starts the shell, allowing users to enter commands in both interactive and non-interactive modes.

+- **man_1_simple_shell**: This file contains the manual (man) page for the simple shell, offering detailed information on how to use the shell, including available commands and options.

+- **shell.c**: The main C source file for the simple shell program.
+It contains the core logic and functions necessary to interpret and execute commands entered by the user.

 <h2  align="center">Flow Chart</h2>
   <img src="https://github.com/user-attachments/assets/965fe6f7-67dd-4ed1-bab5-c37b1501b162" alt="Flowchart">